UPDATED September 19th, 2020

 - All public programs held in the terminal have been paused until further notice.

-- Airport Board Staff are divided into multiple “shift” teams in every department to ensure the healthiest and safest work environment possible.
+- Airport Board staff have been divided into teams to ensure the healthiest work environment possible.

 Every entity in the facility has been provided additional hand sanitizer for staff and the public along with cleaning wipes for all areas.